tekstrom11/CS5008Labs/Module12/README.md

     * One at a time -> Addition, XOR, Shift
   * Do the ones that perform better come at an increased cost?
     * No!
-    * Simple -> Technically the fastest, but has lots of collisions
+    * Simple -> Technically the fastest, but has lots of collisions.
     * DJB2 -> Slightly more expensive than simple_hash, but much better distribution.
 Using shift+add makes it nearly as fast as simple_hash.
     * FNV ->  Multiplication is a bit more expensive than addition, but still fast.
 Good distribution.
     * One at a time -> Most expensive per character, but provides very good distribution and mixing.

 * Would prime numbers be useful staring points?
-  *
+  * Prime numbers are useful starting points for hash table sizes because they help minimize clustering and collisions, leading to better performance.
+    * More even distribution of hash values in the table
+    * Helps avoid patterns that lead to clustering

 If you don't recall what some operators do - look them up!
 Discuss them (particular the XOR and the shifts).
 Why would these be useful?
-*
+* XOR and shift operators are essential in hash functions for mixing and spreading input bits, which leads to better hash distribution and fewer collisions
+* Shift -> can replace multiplication / division
+* XOR -> compares bits and returns 1 if they are the same, 0 if they are different
+  * Leads to 50/50 chance of 0 or 1 value, no matter what the input value is
+* They are faster and less computationally expensive compared to other methods
+  * Addition can cause overflow, multiplication can create patterns, and using OR/AND will lead towards a bias towards either 1 or 0 values

 As a reminder, hash algorithms care more about the binary bits, which thinking about it in a form of binary may help better understand why they may use those.